couchbaselabs/docs-ng/content/couchbase-manual-2.0/installing-and-upgrading.markdown

           For more information, see [RAM
           Sizing](couchbase-manual-ready.html#couchbase-bestpractice-sizing-ram).

- 1. You can also enable the notifications.
-If you select `Update Notifications`, Couchbase Web Console will communicate with Couchbase nodes and confirm the version numbers of each node.
+ 1. Select `Update Notifications`, and Couchbase Web Console will communicate with Couchbase nodes and confirm the version numbers of each node.
 During this process, the client sends the following information to Couchbase Server:

      * The current version.
 When a new version of Couchbase Server exists, you get information on where you can download the new version.